mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 dockerRepository := Option("<<repository name>>")
 ```

-You can test the image creation by using the command
+You can publish an image by using the command

 ```
 sbt docker:publishLocal